This guide explains all the steps to install the Analytics Toolbox in your Databricks enviroment.

-To install the CARTO Analytics Toolbox in your Databricks cluster, follow the instructions below on your Databricks workspace UI:
+To install the core package of the Analytics Toolbox in your Databricks cluster, follow the instructions below on your Databricks workspace UI:

 - Click on Compute